 Certificated Classified

-Benefits Provided: Medical Only Medical Only
+Benefits Provided : Medical Only Medical Only

 Duration of Benefits: Lifetime Lifetime

-Required Services: 10 years at age 60 plus one year per 10 years at age 65 plus one year per
+Required Services: 10 years at age 60 plus one year 10 years at age 65 plus one year

-additional year before age 60 additional year before age 65 to
+per additional year before age 60 per additional year before age 65

-maximum of 20 years at age 55
+to maximum of 20 years at age 55

 Minimum Age: 55 55

 Dependent Coverage: No No

 Contribution Percentage: 50% 60%

-Cap: 50% of least expensive of four 60% of least expensive plan
+Cap: 50% of least expensive of four plans with greatest participation 60% of least expensive plan

-plans with greatest participation

-\ Those hired after 12/31/2010 are eligible for these benefits only to Medicare age
+Those hired after 12/31/2010 are eligible for these benefits only to Medicare age

-\\ Those hired after 5/31/2011 are eligible got these benefits only to Medicare age
+Those hired after 5/31/2011 are eligible got these benefits only to Medicare age

-Employees Covered by Benefit Terms - At June 30, 2019 (the valuation date), the benefit terms covered the following employees:
+Employees Covered by Benefit Terms - At June 30, 2021 (the valuation date), the benefit terms covered the following employees:

-Active employees 154
+Active employees 160

-Inactive employees 85
+Inactive employees 70

-Total employees 239
+Total employees 230

 Contributions - The District makes contributions based on an actuarially determined rate and are approved by the authority of the District's Board.
-Total contributions to the OPEB plan during the year were \$666,764.
+Total contributions to the OPEB plan during the year were \$272,6811.
 Total contributions included in the measurement period were \$670,781.
-The actuarially determined contribution for the measurement period was \$666,764.
-The District's contributions and benefit payments were 4.09% of payroll during the fiscal year ended June 30, 2021.
+The actuarially determined contribution for the measurement period was \$81,281.
+The District's contributions were 1.58% of payroll during the fiscal year ended June 30, 2022.
 Employees are not required to contribute to the plan.
 The plan fiduciary net position assets are accumulated in an irrevocable trust.